marcos-dev79/ExchangeRatesConverter/README.md

 # Exchange Rates Converter APP

 Greetings!
-This is my test application for the WEX company.
+This is a test application for studies purposes.
 Here is some information about the application.

 ## Installation